postmillennium-MTB/mtb-economic-studies/README.md

 ## 2. How to Use the Tool

 The tool is a single self-contained HTML file.
-Open it in any modern web browser — no server, no installation, no internet connection required after the initial load (Google Fonts will load if online, but the calculator functions offline).
+Open it in any modern web browser — no server, no installation, and no internet connection required.
+As of the June 2026 rebuild, every chart is drawn with hand-written JavaScript directly onto the page (no external charting library), so the tool has zero runtime dependencies: it works fully offline, including all four charts, animations, and the printed report.
+The only thing that touches the network is Google Fonts (for the display typeface) and the optional daily exchange-rate refresh (Section 4) — both degrade gracefully to system fonts and fixed fallback rates if you're offline.

 **Step 1 — Choose a scenario.** The three buttons at the top right (Conservative / Moderate / Optimistic) pre-load a set of assumptions calibrated to different levels of trail development, visitor volume, and economic context.
 This is the fastest way to get a meaningful baseline.